 Think about the time of year.
-The light yellow-greens of spring, deep greens of summer, and red-oranges of fall make for very different color pallets.
-Consider the season your engagement photo session is taking place, when you are picking your outfits.
+The light yellow-green of spring, deep greens of summer, and red-oranges of fall make for very different color pallets.
+Consider the season your engagement photo session is taking place when you are picking your outfits.

-Plan your outfits down to your shoes, socks, jewelry and matching belt!
+Plan your outfits down to your shoes, socks, jewelry, and a matching belt!
 This might mean you bring extras for each outfit, but details matter when it comes to engagement images!

 In addition, switching out small accessories (i.e. jackets, hats/headbands, etc) is an easy way to add variety to your images within a portrait session.

 If you want to wear your glasses in your engagement portraits, think about popping out your lenses or borrowing empty frames from your optometrist.
 This is the best way to avoid glare or distortion that eyeglasses can cause in portraits.

 Use a matte foundation and concealer.
 Shiny or shimmery foundations may make your skin look oily, so I recommend you avoid them!